-- 20 Pursuant to sections 59 to 61 of the UCA, FEI requests approval of a deferral account, entitled - 21 the "PGR Application and Development Costs", to capture the costs of the Application and the - 22 costs of developing the PGR Project prior to approval of the Application.
-The Application costs - 23 will include expenses incurred by FEI for the development of the Application for filing, and the - 24 regulatory review process such as legal fees, BCUC costs, hearing costs and BCUC-approved - 25 intervener costs, a forecast of which is provided in the Application.
-The Project Development - 26 costs include expenses for Project management, engineering, and consultants for assessing the - 27 potential design and alternatives. - 28 The Application and Development costs are recorded in the proposed non-rate base deferral - account on a net-of-tax basis until January 31, 2020 attracting FEI's weighted average cost of - 30 capital (WACC) and will be transferred to rate base on January 1, 2021 with a three-year - 31 amortization period.
-The balance of the Application and Development Costs deferral account is - 32 \$2.85 million. - 33 This request will be set out in more detail in Section 6 of the Application, which FEI will file in an - 34 evidentiary update.
+- Application and regulatory review process, and certain costs of developing the PGR Project, 1 - The Application costs will include expenses incurred by FEI for the development of the - Application for filing, and the regulatory review process such as legal fees, BCUC costs, hearing - costs and BCUC-approved intervener costs, a forecast of which is provided in the Application. - 5 The Preliminary Stage Development costs include expenses for Project management, - 6 engineering, and consultants for assessing the potential design and alternatives. - For the Application costs, FEI has estimated \$350 thousand related to expenses incurred by FEI 7 - 8 for the preparation and regulatory review process for the Application.
+For the Preliminary Stage - Development costs, FEI is proposing to record \$2.507 million, which are the actual costs to - January 31, 2020, less the tax deduction available for certain capitalized development costs 10 - incurred by FEI after January 31, 2020.
+The Application and Preliminary Stage Development 11 - costs are recorded in the proposed non-rate base deferral account on a net-of-tax basis.
+12 - 13 attracting FEI's weighted average cost of capital (WACC) until transfer to rate base. - 14 proposes to transfer the balance in the deferral account to rate base on January 1, 2022 and - 15 commence amortization over a three-year period. - 16 This request is set out in more detail in Section 6.4.3 of the Application.

-1.4 PROPOSED REGULATORY PROCESS
+PROPOSED REGULATORY PROCESS